medra-ai/ur_rtde/doc/installation/installation.rst

     - The equivalent for Visual studio 2019 is: -G "Visual Studio 16 2019" -A x64

 - -DBUILD_STATIC=[ON|OFF]
-    - The default value is "OFF", which means that a dll library is build.
+    - The default value is "OFF", which means that a dll library is built.
       This means, that when trying to link against this library runtime.
       The .dll file must either be moved to the same directory as .exe file.
       Or the system PATH variable must be set to include Build\\<config>